Moonchs/rapiHat/README.md

-# rapiHat : Build a Robot-Car with camera with your Adrafuit MotorHAT and a Raspberry Pi.
+# rapiHat :
+## Build a Robot-Car with camera with your Adrafuit MotorHAT and a Raspberry Pi

 Theses scripts are very useful if you want to build a robot-car with camera and control it from your favorite web browser.
 You will be able to move your DC motors from left, right, forward and backward.